aksoftware98/aksoftware98/README.md

 Here are some ideas to get you started:

+Originally from Syria :syria: currently living in Portugal 🇵🇹 and Estonia 🇪🇪 at the same time 😆

+Working as Senior Software Engineer at ContraForce [ContraForce](https://contraforce.com)

-- 🔭 I’m currently working on Developing the biggest small businesses solution with Azure & .NET
+- 🔭 I’m currently working on developing the easiest solution to transfer data between your devices.

+- 📖 I'm currently writting a book called Master Blazor WebAssembly with Packt

-- 🌱 I’m currently learning Architecting complex software solutions with Azure & .NET
+- 🌱 I’m currently learning architecting complex software solutions with Azure & .NET

 - 👯 I’m looking to collaborate on projects related to the climate change and space industry